kristianfreeman/byteconf/.github/issue_template.md

 ### Anything else you want us to know about your idea?

 `For instance, is it the first conference for this language?
 Does it have a particular constraint that makes putting on the event tricky?`

+**Help, I was tagged in this thread and I have no idea what it is!** Hi there!
+[Byteconf](https://byteconf.com) is a free developer conferences series, streamed on Twitch.
+Check out the [README](https://github.com/byteconf/conferences) to learn more.